Office of Graduate Admission

 Download and submit your application directly to John Marshall to avoid application fees.

 Academic transcripts must be submitted from all colleges and universities an applicant has attended.
 Transcripts must be official, signed or stamped by the registrar, and include the degree conferral date.
-MS applicants are required to hold a bachelor's degree, whereas LLM applicants must hold a JD or law equivalency degree for foreign attorneys.
+MJ applicants are required to hold a bachelor's degree, whereas LLM applicants must hold a JD or law equivalency degree for foreign attorneys.
 Transcripts must be mailed directly from the Registrar's Office to the Graduate Admissions Office.

 Letters of Recommendation